UTair Flight 579

 On September 1, 2018, UTair Flight 579, a Boeing 737-800 on a scheduled domestic flight from Moscow to Sochi, Russia, with 164 passengers and 6 crew, overran the runway and caught fire while landing at Sochi, injuring 18 occupants.
 One airport employee died of a heart attack.

 Aircraft and crew

-The aircraft involved in the accident was a Boeing 737-8AS with serial number 29937 and Bermudan registration VQ-BJI.
-It was delivered in 2002 to Ryanair and operated until it was retired in 2009.
-It was subsequently leased by Atlant-Soyuz Airlines in 2010.
-The airline rebranded as Moscow Airlines the same year and ceased operations shortly afterwards in January 2011.
-Finally, UTair leased the aircraft since mid-2011 until it crashed.
+The aircraft involved in the accident, manufactured in 2002 was a Boeing 737-8AS with serial number 29937 and Bermudan registration VQ-BJI.
+The aircraft had logged 45745 airframe hours and 23434 takeoff and landing cycles.

-The 51-year-old captain Alexei Alekseevich Shnyrev had 13,995 flight hours, including 6,391 hours on the Boeing 737.
+The 51-year-old captain Alexei Alekseevich Shnyrev had 14,000 flight hours, including 6,391 hours on the Boeing 737.
 The 53-year-old first officer Sergei Eduardovich Ivanov had 12,277 flight hours, with 5,147 of them on the Boeing 737.
 Both pilots were type rated on both the Boeing 737 Classic and Next Generation variants and had completed crew resource management training.
 The first officer had also undergone windshear training in May 2018.